psilvaricardo/rails-tutorial-6/README.md

 *Note*: The easiest way to copy a Gemfile is to click on the relevant link and then select “Raw”.
 Selecting all (Ctrl/Cmd-A, depending on system) and copying (Ctrl/Cmd-C) then lets you paste (Ctrl/Cmd-V) into your application’s Gemfile.

+# More applications as part of this training

-* `foodlog` A beginner food log project to start learning the Ruby on Rails framework, this will give you the scope of what Ruby on Rails is like in 2020.
-This Ruby on Rails application is part of a crash course published on [Traversy Media](https://www.traversymedia.com/) authored by Andy Leverenz of [@webcrunchblog](https://twitter.com/webcrunchblog) creator of [web-crunch.com](https://web-crunch.com) and the course [Hello Rails](https://hellorails.io).
+* `foodlog` This Ruby on Rails application is part of a crash course published on [Traversy Media](https://www.traversymedia.com/) authored by Andy Leverenz of [@webcrunchblog](https://twitter.com/webcrunchblog) creator of [web-crunch.com](https://web-crunch.com) and the course [Hello Rails](https://hellorails.io).
+A beginner food log project to start learning the Ruby on Rails framework, this will give you the scope of what Ruby on Rails is like in 2020.